 By Carol Anne Szel

-He’s garnered two Platinum and 11 Gold records, won five Grammy Awards, and has earned 15 Top 40 Pop/Rock hits.
-After four decades in the music business and selling more than 70 million albums, B.J.
-Thomas (born Billy Joe Thomas) continues to sell out club venues across the country and around the world.
-With songs like his huge pop hits “Hooked on a Feeling” and “Raindrops Keep Fallin’ on My Head,” Thomas was a main attraction with legendary Scepter Records from 1966-1972, in the network of name producers like Huey P. Meaux and Chips Moman, and helped master work from songwriters such as Burt Bacharach and Hal David.
+He garnered two Platinum and 11 Gold records, won five Grammy Awards, and earned 15 Top 40 pop/rock hits like “Hooked on a Feeling” and “Raindrops Keep Fallin’ on My Head," Thomas was a main attraction with legendary Scepter Records from 1966-1972, in the network of name producers like Huey P. Meaux and Chips Moman, and helped master work from songwriters such as Burt Bacharach and Hal David.

-“I think now it’s more of a high tech thing, it’s not a record shop thing,” B.J.
-Thomas told us when we caught up with this effervescent 68 year old singer-songwriter related of today’s world of the music business.
+“I think now it’s more of a high-tech thing, it’s not a record shop thing,” B.J.
+Thomas told Goldmine when this effervescent singer-songwriter related to today’s world of the music business.
 “Although they say now that like country fans are big on going to a record shop and getting the album and now they’re making more albums on vinyl.
 That whole experience with the big cover, bringing it back and putting it on the player, that’s what used to be part of the party back in the day.
 Now it’s more of a download situation.
 I don’t think there’s any kind of negative about it; I think it’s just new.
 You know technology is always expanding, that’s just the new way they do it, and so you’ve got to go with it.”

-Thomas recorded such great songs as "Another Somebody Done Somebody Wrong Song," "Don't Worry Baby," "Whatever Happened to Old Fashioned Love,” “I Just Can’t Help Believing,” and so many more.
-We asked B.J.
+Thomas also recorded such great songs as "Another Somebody Done Somebody Wrong Song," "Don't Worry Baby," "Whatever Happened to Old Fashioned Love,” “I Just Can’t Help Believing,” and so many more.
+Goldmine had asked B.J.
 Thomas what albums influenced him.

-Elvis album, the one with “Hound Dog.”
+The Elvis album, the one with 'Hound Dog.'
 That was a huge album for me.

 I was a huge fan of Jackie Wilson; I had as many records as I could get a hold of.